Nitto Maru (1935)

-The No. 23 Nittō Maru (第二十三日東丸) was a Japanese fishing vessel that in 1941 was requisitioned and assigned to the Rengo Kantai, the Combined Fleet of the Imperial Japanese Navy, to serve as an early warning coastguard off the coast of Japan during the Second World War.
+No. 23 Nittō Maru (第二十三日東丸) was a Japanese fishing vessel that in 1941 was requisitioned and assigned to the Rengo Kantai, the Combined Fleet of the Imperial Japanese Navy, to serve as an early warning coastguard off the coast of Japan during the Second World War.

 History

 The Nittō Maru was built as a fishing vessel by Fuji shipyards and launched in 1935, had an iron hull, a gross register tonnage of 90 tons and a length of 30 m.
 In its capacity as an early warning ship it was armed with a 13.2 mm anti-aircraft machine gun, equipped with a powerful radio transmitter and had eight crew members.

-In December 1941, the Nittō Maru was requisitioned and assigned to the No. 7 Patrol Division of the 5th Fleet as picket boat No. 23 Nittō Maru, based in Ominato.
-These coastal patrols with a total of 116 smaller vessels were established by Admiral Isoroku Yamamoto as a defensive surveillance system since Japan did not have radar as a means of early warning in case the enemy approaches the national coasts.
-No. 23 Nittō Marus reports were reported to the base ship, the light cruiser Kiso.
+In December 1941, Nittō Maru was requisitioned and assigned to the No. 7 Patrol Division of the 5th Fleet as picket boat No. 23 Nittō Maru, based in Ominato.
+These coastal patrols with a total of 116 smaller vessels were established by Admiral Isoroku Yamamoto as a defensive surveillance system since Japan did not have radar as a means of early warning in case the enemy approached the national coasts.
+No. 23 Nittō Maru reported to a base ship, the light cruiser Kiso.

 Sinking

-On 18 April 1942, the Nitto Maru was on patrol 668 nmi from the Japanese coast, a few miles from the Nagato Maru, another ship with similar characteristics.
+On 18 April 1942, Nitto Maru was on patrol 668 nmi from the Japanese coast, a few miles from the Nagato Maru, another ship with similar characteristics.
 A little further and off the horizon sailed the Awata Maru, an armed merchant cruiser.